 The Mexican drug cartels came across a sobering fact for their dirty business a few months ago: chemicals used to make methamphetamine and fentanyl, which are sourced from China, are running out.
-In fact, economists predicted that global closures for the coronavirus would have an effect on the ability of criminal organizations to produce synthetic drugs.
+Economists predicted that global closures for the coronavirus would affect the ability of criminal organizations to produce synthetic drugs.

 Although China is documented as the largest source of illicit precursor chemicals coming into Mexico for the production of opioids - they are responsible for shipping two ingredients known as NPP and 4aNPP for the manufacture of fentanyl - the current leadership of the Sinaloa Cartel under Ismael Zambada García, Los Chapitos, and Rafael Caro Quintero, shifted some active methamphetamine laboratories to fentanyl laboratories, i.e. the most powerful organization in Mexico concentrated on manufacturing and distributing those synthetic drugs.